You might have spotted loose or crumbly stool in your guinea pig’s cage and are wondering how to treat diarrhea in guinea pigs.

 Common mistake owners make is feeding their guinea pig pellets made for other small animals.

 Pellets for other small animals may be mixed with ingredients that are not suitable for guinea pigs.

 This upsets your pet’s digestive tract and may cause diarrhea.

-If a change of diet is needed, it is crucial to remember to slowly introduce new foods at a small amount and then gradually increasing the portion to prevent your guinea pig from contracting an upset stomach.
+If a change of diet is needed, it is crucial to remember to slowly introduce new foods at a small amount and then gradually increase the portion to prevent your guinea pig from contracting an upset stomach.

-A balanced diet of greens, fruit, guinea pig pellets, or any other kind of food is vital; too much of one thing can cause diarrhea.
+A balanced diet of greens, fruit, guinea pig pellets or any other kind of food is vital; too much of one thing can cause diarrhea.

 Avoid feeding nuts, beans, collard greens, and human food to your guinea pig as these foods upset its digestive system and cause diarrhea and other health issues.

 Improve your guinea pig’s mild diarrhea by limiting its diet to only pellets and timothy hay.